FernandoValdes01/FernandoValdes01/README.md

 ## Hello There 👾

-I'm a [computer engineer💻](https://facultadingenieria.uct.cl/ingenieria-civil-en-informatica/) with a strong commitment to technological innovation.
+I'm a [civil engineer in informatics💻](https://facultadingenieria.uct.cl/ingenieria-civil-en-informatica/) with a strong commitment to technological innovation.
 I have built a solid foundation in web development—primarily as a backend developer—and I hold a keen interest in data science.
 Through rigorous study and practical experience, I strive to integrate engineering principles with cutting-edge technology solutions.

 ### “Do.
 Or do not.
 There is no try.” – Yoda